Email might not be the newest kid on the marketing block – but it’s still valuable.

 2. Invest in Evergreen Content

-There are tons of ways to grow your email list.
+There are tons of ways to boost conversions and grow your email list.
 But one of the most important is giving people a reason to come to your WordPress site and connect with your brand.

 More specifically, using high-quality, valuable content to improve search results, drive traffic to your site, and engage site visitors.
 Once people know they like what you have to say, they’re more likely to subscribe because they want more.